tonybutzer/harmony-docs/docs/_sources/14week.md.txt

     - Reheasring wrangling for Devandra and Sujan
 8. Open Data Cube - cube-in-a-box - (now a word from my sponsor)
     - higher level abstraction - hint at what is possible. - black box - black magic approach.
+9. Tony wakes up and uses github.io
+    - Using the cloud == FAIL!
+    - Using Tony's homw server == FAIL
+    - USING GITHUB.IO - I found Goldilocks - this one is just right!

 ## Favorite/Featured References